simon-stahlberg/relational-neural-network-python/README.md

 ## Dependencies

-The two main dependencies are `torch` and `pymimir`, both of which are available via pip.
+The three main dependencies are `torch`, `pymimir` and `pymimir-rgnn`, all of which are available via pip.
 Please see https://pytorch.org/ for instructions on how to install `torch`.
-The `pymimir` package can be installed by running `pip install pymimir`.
+The packages, `pymimir` and `pymimir-rgnn`, can be installed by running `pip install pymimir pymimir-rgnn`.

 ## Example